mickaeldll/Aristote-Mobile-Template/README.md

-# Aristote Mobile Template
+# "Aristote" Mobile Template

-Aristote is a Mobile Template for creating your next App or WebApp.
+"Aristote" is a Mobile Template for creating your next App or WebApp.

 [Demo](http://mickaelguillaume.esy.es/Aristote/index.html)